-Cultural and/or religious factors
+Cultural factors

-There are cultural and/or religious differences for how some emotions are viewed and the expectations that accompany behaviours.
+There are cultural differences for how some emotions are viewed and the expectations that accompany behaviours.
 For example, Inuit people do not believe in expressing anger and some Asian cultures regard sharing such emotions as happiness and joy with other people as more important than focusing on personal success, such as in the United States.
 Likewise, happiness as we might know it in some cultures is not about being exuberant, but rather is associated with inner calm and serenity.
-Christian Churches, for example, may incorporate the expression of emotion into their worship.
-In some Christian churches the expression of emotion is more exuberant and spontaneous, and in others more ordered and restrained.
-In the Islamic tradition, Muslims are encouraged to express their emotions but also see good both in times of joy and times of misfortune.
-This is often expressed interchangeably both in joy and sadness in the common term 'Alhumdullilah', which means 'All thanks to God'.
 Another difference that influences emotions is views about self-discipline.
 Self-discipline is prized by many cultures, including those in Asian countries.